bik-u/ao-ocr-autofisher/README.md

 ## HOW TO AFK

-Turn graphics down to 1.
+Go on fullscren and turn graphics down to 1.

 Make sure character is shift-locked, facing the ocean.